This series continued from How to Install a Panasonic Network Camera – Part 2.

 Panasonic Network Camera Hookup

-A printed copy of the Camera Hardware Installation Guide is included with the camera.
-The Installation Guide is well written and includes detailed illustrations showing how to connect the camera to the network.
+A printed copy of the Camera Hardware Installation Guide is well written and includes detailed illustrations showing how to connect the camera to the network.

 My network has several indoor (model #BB-HCM511A) and outdoor (model #BB-HCM531A) cameras with Power over Ethernet (PoE) connections.
 I chose the PoE capable cameras to simplify the wiring because Cat5e cable provides both power and data.
 The indoor cameras are connected PC speakers for 2-way audio as shown here.
 (Click on the image for a full size view.)